 Leaving Facebook, Google and all the rest of the scumbags behind, he instead turned toward community driven alternatives like Diaspora, Mastodon, Hubzilla and Hive where you can be anonymous, more or less uncensored and where nobody is systematically spying on you.

 And to give something back to these communities he started a project in October 2014 with creative commons art under the pseudonym, Katharsisdrill.

-Now, almost six years after the first artwork of the project was posted on Diaspora, the whole thing has turned into some sort of real art project.
+Now, almost nine years after the first artwork of the project was posted on Diaspora, the whole thing has turned into some sort of real art project.
 It hasn’t changed the low and disreputable genres Katharsisdrill is dealing in: Comics, pulp fiction, illustration, pin-up painting, occult film and anachronistic music, but it seems now to have some underlying goals, the main one being: to examine if the internet can offer the free artist and his audience a place where they can exist without meddlers and middlemen, monopolies and institutions.

 Evidence until now suggest that the technology and fancy licenses hasn’t changed a thing, and that the world is as hierarchical and kiss-arse as it always was.

 Creative Commons, Open Source & Free Culture